[Article] Introduction to Security Assertion Markup Language 2.0

 Web Browser SSO Profile

 In this scenario, a web user accesses a resource at a service provider (SP).
 The web user authenticates (or has already authenticated) to the identity provider, which then produces an authentication assertion.
-The SP then consumes the assertion and creates a security context for the user.
+The SP then consumes the SAML assertion and creates a security context for the user.
 This profile is implemented with the use of SAML Authentication Request protocol, and a binding as described above.
-A use case of this is described under the SAML use cases section named “Web based SSO with HTTP POST binding”.

 Single Logout Profile